Quansight/Quansight-website/apps/labs/posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants.md

 category: [Funding, PyData Ecosystem, Packaging, Community]
 featuredImage:
   src: /posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants/blog_feature_czi5.svg
-  alt: ‘Logos of CZI, conda-forge, scipy, and CuPy'
+  alt: ‘Logos of CZI, conda-forge, SciPy, and CuPy'
 hero:
   imageSrc: /posts/quansight-labs-awarded-three-czi-eoss-cycle5-grants/blog_hero_czi5.svg
-  imageAlt: 'Logos of CZI, conda-forge, scipy, and CuPy'
+  imageAlt: 'Logos of CZI, conda-forge, SciPy, and CuPy'
 ---

 We are proud and excited to write to you again about the [Chan Zuckerberg Initiative](https://chanzuckerberg.com)'s [Essential Open Source Software for Science](https://chanzuckerberg.com/rfa/essential-open-source-software-for-science/) (EOSS) program.
 As in previous rounds, this funding cycle supports open source software projects that are essential to biomedical research, by funding software maintenance, growth, development, and community engagement for these critical tools.